dogethereum/dogethereum-tools/README.md

 #### Import doge key to eth

-Imports a dogecoin private key to ethereum node and unlocks it.
+Imports a dogecoin private key to ethereum node and unlocks it.<br/>
-After using the lock tool, the user will get doge tokens on the eth address controlled by the same private key that signed the dogecoin lock transaction.
+After using the lock tool, the user will get doge tokens on the eth address controlled by the same private key that signed the dogecoin lock transaction.<br/>
 In order to use the tokens, the user should import the private key to the ethereum node.

 `node user/import-doge-key-to-eth.js --privateKey <private key in eth format>`